darentzl/projects/README.md

 # projects

-This repo is an extra folder for some codes and design projects I've done.
+This repo is an extra folder for some codes and design projects.